official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 427

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford234.
-In his diaries, Mr Campbell provided more detail of the discussion.
+234. In his diaries, Mr Campbell provided more detail of the discussion.
 The points recorded by Mr Campbell included:

 Process.